Open-Xchange-Frontend/shared-grunt-config/README.md

 If some files in the `spec/` directory changes, those will be copied to the `build/` directory and a [test run](#testrun) will be initiated.

+## refresh

+Force a reload of the UI (incl. cache busting) in a browser that has a connection to a running livereload server.
+This helps during development, if `grunt dev` is used (or at least the watch task is running).
+A call to `grunt refresh` will then reload the browser window with the latest code served by the connect middleware.

 ## serve

 Run the [connect](#connect) task but wait for ever after the server has been started.
 Use this to run a MITM proxy